Probing quark-lepton correlation in GUTs with high-precision neutrino measurements: NUMERICAL ANALYSIS

 where $\mathcal{O}_{i}$ is the $i$-th theoretical prediction, and $\mathcal{O}_i^{\rm bf}$ is the corresponding $i$-th experimental best-fit (bf) value, and the $\sigma_{\mathcal{O}_i}$ is the $1\sigma$ uncertainty.
 We take $n_{\rm obs} =18$ observables into fitting, including 9 charged fermion masses, 3 angles and 1 phase in the CKM mixing matrix, 2 mass-squared differences and 3 angles in the PMNS mixing matrix.
 All data are listed in Appendix~\ref{app:1}.
 In the neutrino sector, we take NuFIT 6.0 \cite{Esteban:2024eli} but replace data of $\Delta m^2_{21}$ and $\sin^2\theta_{12}$ (best-fits $\pm 1\sigma$) with the most recent JUNO data,

-It is worth noting that NuFIT with SK atmospheric data prefers $\theta_{23}$ in the first octant ($\theta_{23}<45^\circ$) and that without SK atmospheric data prefers the second octant ($\theta_{23}>45^\circ$).
-We have taken both data into account to check the preference of the $\theta_{23}$ octant in those GUT models.
+NuFIT provides four versions of global data, which we list in Appendix~\ref{app:1} and denote as {\tt N1}, {\tt N2}, {\tt I1} and {\tt I2}, depending on which mass ordering is assumed and whether SK atmospheric data is included.
+Namely, {\tt N1} and {\tt N2} represent global fits with and without SK atmospheric data in the normal ordering, and {\tt I1} and {\tt I2} are those in the inverted ordering.
 The up-to-date experimental constraint on the Dirac CP-violating phase $\delta$ is still weak, and thus is not included in the $\chi^2$.
-Instead, we treat $\delta$ as a prediction of the model, together with other predictions including the effective masses appearing in $\beta$ decay $m_\beta$, neutrinoless double-$\beta$ decay $m_{\beta\beta}$, neutrino mass sum contributing in cosmology $\sum m_i$, and right-handed neutrino mass spectrum $M_1, M_2, M_3$.
+Instead, we treat $\delta$ as a prediction of the model, together with other predictions including the lightest neutrino mass $m_{\text{lightest}}$, the effective masses appearing in $\beta$ decay $m_\beta$, $0\nu\beta\beta$ decay $m_{\beta\beta}$, and right-handed neutrino masses $M_1, M_2, M_3$ (from lightest to heaviest).

-We first comment on the preference of neutrino mass ordering in SO(10) GUTs.
-We have done scan in both normal ordering (NO) and inverted ordering (IO) with the same computation power.
-In MI with the IO, M1 cannot minimizes $\chi^2/n_{\rm obs}$ below 280; In M2 and M3, we have found points marginally consistent with data with $\chi^2/n_{\rm obs} = 35$ and $\chi^2/n_{\rm obs} = 19$ respectively in the IO.
-In general, scanning for IO is more difficult than the NO case.
-In all three models, NO is highly favored by the quark-lepton correlation.

-In the NO, general results are shown in Fig.~\ref{fig:prediction}, with benchmarks presented in Appendix~\ref{app:2}.
-We summarize the results below. \begin{itemize}

-\item By taking data of $\theta_{23}$ in both octants, we find a slight preference on the 1st octant in M2, but no significant preference of the octant in M1 and M3.

-\item Distributions of $\delta$ are different in three models. $\delta$ is restricted in the region $[-90^\circ , + 90^\circ]$ in M2, preferred in the same region in M3, and nearly flatly distributed in the whole parameter space in M1.